TrevorWAdams/wootha-foogaria/frontend/notes.md

 Query

-Scalar - this means that it's an acutal value and not a relationship.
+Scalar - this means that it's an actual value and not a relationship.
 A scalar type of ID might be ABC123, a scalar type of String might be "Wes Bos".
 These are the default scalar types:

 Int: A signed 32‐bit integer.
 Float: A signed double-precision floating-point value.